John L. Sampson

-John Llewllyn Sampson (born June 17, 1965) is an American former politician and convicted felon.
+John Llewllyn Sampson is an American former politician.
 A Democrat, Sampson represented district 19 in the New York State Senate from 1997 to 2015.
 He is of Guyanese heritage.
 Sampson became Senate Democratic Leader in June 2009 and served as Senate Minority Leader from January 2011 to December 2012.
 Sampson forfeited his Senate seat when he was convicted of federal felony charges on July 24, 2015.
 On January 18, 2017, he was sentenced to five years in prison.
+He was released in 2021.

 Education and early legal career

 Sampson earned his B.A. in Political Science from Brooklyn College and a J.D. from Albany Law School (class of 1991).
 He was a member of the Board of Trustees of Albany Law School.

 Sampson worked for the Department of Environmental Conservation and as a Staff Attorney to the Legal Aid Society of New York.

 Starting in 1994, he worked as an attorney for the law firm of Alter and Barbaro, Esqs.